pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-usage.rst

 	        - containerPort: 80
 	          protocol: TCP

-Create a file called my-frontend-configmap.yaml:
+Create a file called my-frontend-configmap.yaml:    ---> Please use the file in /home/ubuntu/f5-demo

 ::